 Since it’s such a treat to have the family around, I skipped more traditional 4th of July festivities to take Luna and Nico to the playground with my sister Carrie.
-I pushed Luna on the swings, took her on the slide (she insisted on me going down the slide too, which I am always happy to do!).
+I pushed Luna onto the swings and took her on the slide (she insisted on me going down the slide too, which I am always happy to do).
 She drove a pretend car and train.

 The Many Meanings of Freedom

-In one obvious sense, we as U.S. citizens are incredibly blessed to have freedom of speech and religion, and to live a country where we do not worry about war, famine or disease in the way that people of many other countries still do.
+In one obvious sense, we as U.S. citizens are incredibly blessed to have freedom of speech and religion and to live in a country where we do not worry about war, famine, or death in the way that people of many other countries still do.

 I’m so grateful to everyone who has come before, from the founding fathers of our country to my own parents, who have made it possible for me to live a life in which I’m able to have my basic needs fulfilled, to be safe, healthy, and living in a stable environment.